soaresdiogo/soaresdiogo/README.md

 <br/>
 About Me 🚀
 💻 I'm a Senior Frontend/Fullstack Engineer with over 15 years of experience in software development, currently based in Portugal. </br></br>
-🏦 Currently working at Millennium BCP, leading frontend development teams and architecting large-scale banking applications. </br></br>
+🏦 Currently working at Accenture, as a senior frontend engineer building a large-scale recruitment platform. </br></br>
-🌟 Specialized in creating high-performance web applications using Java, .NET Core, React, TypeScript, NodeJS and modern frontend technologies. </br></br>
+🌟 Specialized in creating high-performance web applications using Java, .NET Core, React, NextJS, TypeScript, NodeJS and modern frontend technologies. </br></br>
 👨‍🏫 Passionate about mentoring and leading development teams to deliver high-quality solutions. </br></br>
 🎯 Expert in microservices architecture, micro-frontends, and cloud technologies. </br></br>
 <b><i>I believe in creating software that not only meets business needs but also enhances the lives of its users through exceptional user experiences.</i></b>